wilcoxeg/fsl_invar/README.md

 ### invar_item_generation

 A python notebook for generating the test items used to test the neural LMs.
 There are two ways to generate the argument structure tests `generate_argstruct_tests` generates tests for both past-tense and infinitive verbs, whereas `generate_argstruct_tests_vbd` generates tests for only past-tense verbs.
-(These are actually two different functions, even thought they are quite similar, in violation of DRY.)

 Files are saved in the `/test_items_downsample` directory.